 - The ball is made out of Teflon, acetal, or plastic these days.
-Originally, the balls were made out of Ivory.
-Due to endangered species laws, the practice was changed.
+Initially, the balls were made out of Ivory.
+However, due to endangered species laws, this practice was changed.

 - Roulette is French.
 Translated, it means “little wheel.”

-- Finally, it’s deemed inappropriate to have your drink with you when you play at the roulette table, unlike blackjack, baccarat, etc. This is considered a big no-no.
+- Finally, it’s inappropriate to have your drink with you when you play at the roulette table, unlike blackjack, baccarat, etc. Again, this is considered a big no-no.